 Paolo @email@example.com, we need to know exactly which packages (and versions) you installed in order to repeat your process on Thredds.

-#29 Updated by Paolo Fabriani about 3 years ago
+#29 Updated by Paolo Fabriani over 3 years ago

 I ran the command on a CentOS 7 machine.